[Investigation] Cyprus: Russia's EU weak link?

 Franklin Jurado, a Colombian drug lord, laundered $36m (€31m) in Europe in the 1980s and 1990s.

-He divided it into small chunks and funnelled it via banks in Panama, a small state with lax supervision, to EU banks with good reputations, then back to Panama via EU-based shell firms, which concealed his identity, Koutouzis, the author of several books on money laundering, explained.
+He divided it into small chunks and funnelled it via banks in Panama, a small state with lax supervision, to EU banks with good reputations, then back to Panama via EU-based shell firms, which concealed his identity, Koutouzis, who is the author of several books on money laundering, explained.

 "If you deposit €1m in a Cypriot bank, it's like depositing it in a bank in Paris or Berlin because of the unified nature of the European banking system," the French expert said.